 Just as with the root chakra food, the sacral chakra food is kept as simple as possible.
 There is more choice of food and flavor, but the different ingredients still have to be recognizable after the meal is prepared.
 The body needs to be able to discern the ingredients of the meal, to be able to easily digest it.
 Pleasure is added through the selection of flavors, and by the company one keeps while sharing the food.

-The root chakra food forms the first layer of the sacral chakra food.
+Root chakra food forms the first layer for sacral chakra food.
 At the sacral level, there are more ingredients to choose from.
 This becomes clear from the long list of vegetables available.
-But, first I will comment on the possibility of adding more grains – and not just organic wheat – to the diet.
+But, first I am to mention the possibility of adding more grains – and not just organic wheat – to the diet.
 The preferred form is bread, and not flakes.

 – leafy vegetables like spinach;

 – bean sprouts;

 – bell peppers, egg-plant, okra;

 – pumpkin, zucchini, cucumber;

 Whatever organic vegetables one is used to, can be put on the list.
 I use different colored vegetables to make an attractive dish.
 For example, a chunky (rustic) vegetable soup of green peas, sweet potato, and orange pumpkin.
 On top of white basmati rice.
 Another example: lightly fried basmati rice with fine-sliced celery, leek, paksoy, and carrot.
 My body will be able to prepare for digestion from what I see, touch to cook, and smell.
 And I will be able to explain it to others, and not confuse them.
 The taste will confirm my honest cooking.

 I do not use tomatoes, but for those who like it, I would list it among the vegetables.
 Because whenever I smell fresh-cut tomatoes my body tells me that it is a vegetable, and that it needs to be cooked before consumption.
 Even people who only eat raw food, I would advise to at least steam the vegetables.